DiffuGR: Generative Document Retrieval with Diffusion Language Models: Abstract

 \section{Abstract}

-Generative retrieval (GR) re-frames document retrieval as a sequence-based document identifier (DocID) generation task, memorizing documents with model parameters and enabling end-to-end retrieval without explicit indexing.
-Existing GR methods are based on auto-regressive generative models, i.e., the token generation is performed from left to right.
-However, such auto-regressive methods suffer from: (1) mismatch between DocID generation and natural language generation, e.g., an incorrect DocID token generated in early left steps would lead to totally erroneous retrieval; and (2) failure to balance the trade-off between retrieval efficiency and accuracy dynamically, which is crucial for practical applications.
+Generative retrieval (GR) reframes document retrieval as an end-to-end task of generating sequential document identifiers (DocIDs).
+Existing GR methods predominantly rely on left-to-right auto-regressive decoding, which suffers from two fundamental limitations: (i) a \emph{mismatch between DocID generation and natural language generation}, whereby an incorrect DocID token generated at an early step can lead to entirely erroneous retrieval; and (ii) an \emph{inability to dynamically balance the trade-off between retrieval efficiency and accuracy}, which is crucial for practical applications.

-To address these limitations, we propose generative document retrieval with diffusion language models, dubbed DiffuGR.
-It models DocID generation as a discrete diffusion process: during training, DocIDs are corrupted through a stochastic masking process, and a diffusion language model is learned to recover them under a retrieval-aware objective.
-For inference, DiffuGR attempts to generate DocID tokens in parallel and refines them through a controllable number of denoising steps.
-In contrast to conventional left-to-right auto-regressive decoding, DiffuGR provides a novel mechanism to first generate more confident DocID tokens and refine the generation through diffusion-based denoising.
-Moreover, DiffuGR also offers explicit runtime control over the quality–latency tradeoff.
-Extensive experiments on benchmark retrieval datasets show that DiffuGR is competitive with strong auto-regressive generative retrievers, while offering flexible speed and accuracy tradeoffs through variable denoising budgets.
-Overall, our results indicate that non-autoregressive diffusion models are a practical and effective alternative for generative document retrieval.\footnote{This paper is under review.}
+To tackle these challenges, we propose generative document retrieval with diffusion language models, termed \emph{DiffuGR}.
+DiffuGR formulates DocID generation as a discrete diffusion process.
+During training, DocIDs are corrupted through a stochastic masking process, and a diffusion language model is trained to recover them under a retrieval-aware objective.
+For inference, DiffuGR generates DocID tokens in parallel and refines them through a controllable number of denoising steps.
+Unlike auto-regressive decoding, DiffuGR introduce \emph{a novel mechanism to first generate plenty of confident DocID tokens and then refine the generation through diffusion-based denoising}.
+Moreover, DiffuGR also offers \emph{explicit runtime control over the quality–latency tradeoff}.
+Extensive experiments on widely-applied retrieval benchmarks show that DiffuGR outperforms strong auto-regressive generative retrievers.
+Additionally, we verify that DiffuGR achieves flexible control over the quality–latency trade-off via variable denoising budgets.

 \ccsdesc[500]{Information systems~Information retrieval} \ccsdesc[500]{Information systems~Retrieval models and ranking} \ccsdesc[500]{Information systems~Novelty in information retrieval}

 \keywords{Generative Retrieval, Diffusion Models, Document Retrieval}